Ameobea/homepage/notes/content/posts/fixing-spotify-oauth-500-error-empty-state-param.md

 The app had been running successfully for years with no changes to the OAuth configuration.
 The error was easily reproducible just by visiting the `/authorize` URL directly.
 It persisted after trying incognito windows, different browsers, different devices, logging out and back in, etc.

-Looking at the my service's logs, it seemed to only be affecting my account; other users were still able to complete the OAuth flow and generate tokens successfully.
+Looking at my service's logs, it seemed to only be affecting my account; other users were still able to complete the OAuth flow and generate tokens successfully.
 Maybe other accounts were running into it as well, but I couldn't easily tell.

 The authorize URL I was using looked like this: